Nasim-Mahmud/STRICT/README.md

 # STRICT

-A html file based on PSD.
+A html webpage based on PSD.